ArunMichaelDsouza/joypad.js/README.md

 ```

 > Note: To override the global vibration settings you can pass these parameters to the ``joypad.vibrate`` method.

+> Note: Since the Gamepad API is in very early stages, the vibrate method might not work on most browsers.

 ### ``axisMovementThreshold {number}``